Boryana-Mihaylova/Boryana-Mihaylova/README.md

 Additionally experienced with cross-stack development using Python (FastAPI) and React, applying similar API design principles with attention to usability.

-Currently seeking a junior backend or Java developer role.
+Currently seeking opportunities in Backend Development, Cloud Technologies, or Application Support.

 ### 🛠 Tech Stack